 If you are up for sweeping scenery, make sure to hike during sunset hours to witness how vibrant sunset hues take over red rock formations, creating jaw-dropping scenery straight out of a Disney movie.

-To hike the Cathedral Rock from the west, you have two trailhead options to choose from: 4-mile round trip Red Rock Crossing that takes 2-4 hours, and 3.7-mile round trip Baldwin Trail that takes 1.5-3 hours.
+To hike the Cathedral Rock from the west, you have two trailhead options to choose from: 4-mile round trip Red Rock Crossing which takes 2-4 hours, and 3.7-mile round trip Baldwin Trail which takes 1.5-3 hours.